-In the Book of Acts 16:30, we encounter the Philipian Jailer who asks Paul and Silas, “Sirs, what must I do to be saved?
+In the Book of Acts 16:30, we encounter the Philippian Jailer who asks Paul and Silas, “Sirs, what must I do to be saved?”
 Their answer was simple – believe on the Lord Jesus Christ and you will be saved.
 How would we answer this question?
 Our response would tell us a great deal about our theology and understanding of historic Christianity.
 Christianity is based in history.
-The Old and New Testaments are an archive and genealogy of man’s fall and God’s redemptive work throughout history.
-It is declared, narrated and foretold by His prophets.
+The Old and New Testaments are an historical archive and genealogy, describing man’s fall and God’s redemptive work throughout history.
+It is declared, narrated, and foretold by His prophets.
 It is His special revelation to man, fully and completely inspired by the Holy Spirit.
-The history of the church, recorded by men but not inspired, give us facts, events, and insights to draw on an understand where we’ve been regarding doctrine and theology.
+It is infallible in all it teaches and is inerrant in the original manuscripts.
+The history of the church after the apostles or outside the cannon of the Bible, is recorded by men but not inspired, and gives us facts, events, and insights to draw on an understand where we’ve been regarding doctrine and theology.

 Well then, as the Philipian jailer asks, how can we be saved or more specifically, know that we are saved?
 We are saved when we are ‘born again’ by the Holy Spirit.
-Jesus tells us that in our natural state of unbelief in the person and work of Jesus Christ, we are already condemned (John 3:18). due to original sin due to Adam’s act of rebellion and unbelief in God’s word.
-We are spiritually dead (Ephesians 2:1-3) until the Holy Spirit brings us back to the spiritual life that was lost by Adam’s sin.
+Jesus tells us that in our natural state of unbelief in the person and work of Jesus Christ, we are already condemned (John 3:18).
+Due to original sin, Adam’s act of rebellion and defiance of God’s word, we are spiritually dead (Ephesians 2:1-3) until the Holy Spirit brings us back to the spiritual life that was lost by Adam’s sin.

 Please bring questions and comments to the “Reformation’ Sunday University class at 9:00 am in the Himmelreich Library, or at 2 pm for Sunday Conversations, also at the Himmelreich.